 Turkey Tail Mushroom (Trametes versicolor)

-Turkey tail mushroom is packed with phenols, which are antioxidants that protect against oxidative stress.
+Turkey tail mushrooms are packed with phenols, which are antioxidants that protect against oxidative stress.
 This reduces the risk of cell damage, which can lead to chronic diseases and the development of cancer.
-But what makes this mushroom so unique is its abundance of polysaccharopeptides, which significantly strengthen the immune system.
-More specifically, Polysaccharide-Krestin, or PSK, is a powerful immune booster and a natural killer!
-PSK activates natural killer (NK) cells in the body, which are known to target and attack cancer cells and infections.
-In Japan, PSK is used to support patients undergoing chemotherapy.
-Polysaccharide Peptide, or PSP, is another important constituent that enhances the function of immune cells, such as macrophages.
-PSP can suppress inflammation and fight tumors.
+But what makes this mushroom so unique is its abundance of polysaccharopeptide compounds such as polysaccharide-krestin (PSK) and polysaccharide peptide (PSP).
+They significantly strengthen the immune system.
+More specifically, PSK is a powerful immune booster and a natural killer!
+PSK activates natural killer (NK) cells in the body, which target and attack cancer cells and infections.

 My advice is to exercise caution when it comes to claims of dogs with hemangiosarcoma reaching a lifespan of one year or more using natural remedies alone.
-With surgery and chemotherapy, dogs can live for a year, but this depends on how early the cancer was detected, whether it involves spread to the lymph nodes, and subsequent treatment.
+With surgery and chemotherapy, dogs can live for a year, but this depends on how early the cancer was detected, whether it involves spread to the lymph nodes, and the subsequent treatment.
 Turkey tail mushroom is a wonderful aid, and I believe that it helped Blueberry, but it is not a cure.
 Dogs that haven’t received chemotherapy have a prognosis of 3 to 4 months.

 Choose Organic Turkey Tail with Dual Extraction